Columbia Valley AVA: Climate

+Climate differentiates the Columbia Valley viticultural area from surrounding areas.
+In general, the Columbia Valley viticultural area is characterized as experiencing a growing season of over 150 days, a total degree day average of over 2,000, and annual rainfall of 15 in or less.
+Most of the land in the Oregon portion of the Columbia Valley is located on north facing slopes.
+This differs from Washington State where nearly all vineyards are located on south facing slopes.
+This difference makes the Oregon portion of the valley physically and climatologically distinct from Washington.

-The vast size of the appellation allows for an array of diverse microclimates among the various sub-appellations, but the whole region shares the common climate traits of cold winters and long dry growing seasons with low humidity.
+The vast size of the appellation allows for an array of diverse microclimates among the various sub-appellations, but the entire region shares the common climate traits of cold winters and long dry growing seasons with low humidity.
 The warm days and cool nights of the area help retain the balance of acid and sugar levels in the grape which give Washington wines their characteristic balance in flavors.
 The peak ripening of the grapes occurs during the last four to six weeks of the growing season, with the grapes hanging on the vines a little longer than in California.
 This allows the grape more time to develop maturity in tannins as well as other aroma and profile characteristics that will be brought out in the resulting wines.
 The longer growing season also allows the grapes to be harvested at a cooler temperature than in other more southerly wine regions.

 Deep winter freezes are the main climate threat to the grape growing industry of the Columbia Valley.
 Temperatures can drop from 40 °F to less than 0 °F in a matter of hours.
-Many vineyards incorporate wind turbines to keep air circulating around the grapes and stay warm enough to prevent frost.
+Many vineyards incorporate wind turbines to maintain air circulation around the grapes and stay warm enough to prevent frost.
 In most years, the vines enter into a long winter dormancy rather than freeze, which helps the vines come out of the winter and into the growing season healthier.